clover612/DICOMpose/DICOMpose_linux/DICOMpose/README.md

 1. Download Chris Rorden's dcm2niix_mac.zip script from https://github.com/rordenlab/dcm2niix/releases and unzip the file.
 Please ensure that the dcm2niix file enclosed is contained in your Downloads folder (~/Downloads)
-2. Drag and drop the DICOMpose folder into Terminal (a program that can be found by typing Terminal into Searchlight)
+2. Drag and drop the DICOMpose folder into Terminal (a program already installed on your Linux machine)
-3. In Terminal, type ./DICOMpose.sh and enter.
+3. In Terminal, type ./monitor_CD.sh and enter.
-4. When prompted with "Please enter output folder", please drag and drop the destination folder for the converted niftis and summary files.
+4. The default destination for the output folder should be your Desktop

 ## OPTIONS/FLAGS to specify an action other than default